imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 Perf collects statistics on the whole process.
 We do not measure just program execution.
 So dedicated modification of EVMs is needed.
 In particular, a program is executed in a loop inside an EVM instance and unnecessary instrumentation is removed.
-Refer to this (??) version of evmone and this (??) version of geth.
+Refer to [this](https://github.com/imapp-pl/evmone/tree/cache-test) version of evmone and [this](https://github.com/imapp-pl/gas-cost-estimator/blob/cache-report-2/src/instrumentation_measurement/geth/main_minimal.go) execution of geth.

 The available statistics are: